COVID-19 update: October 5th

-COVID-19 is on the rise in the Southwest, and we need to be cautious and protect our staff and clients.
+COVID-19 is on the decrease in Victoria, but we still need to be alert and protect our staff and clients.

 If you have respiratory symptoms (cough, runny nose or sore throat), are in close contact with confirmed or possible COVID-19 cases, or are waiting for COVID-19 test results, please do not visit our clinics in person.

 If you have pets or farm animals that need to be seen urgently, call us and we will discuss how we can do this safely.
 Similarly, if you need products or medications for your pets or farm animals, call us and we can work out a way to get them to you.